 Twigs are slender, yellow-brown to gray-brown in color, with dense fine hair.
 Buds are tiny.

 Leaves: The needles are 3/8 to 3/4 inch long, flat and flexible with rounded tips - NOT stiff and pointed like White Spruce - very short stalks (no more than 1/2 the width of the needle), abruptly narrowed peg-like bases, and appear to be in two rows in a single plane.
 They are dark green to shiny yellow-green above with 2 narrow white bands below (stomatal bands).
 Edges may have tiny teeth.

 Flowers: The tree is monoecious, that is, male and female flowers are separate.
 Male flowers are small, round yellow cone shapes near the ends of branches.
 These male cones have globular pollen packets and are mounted on a short green stalk.
 The female flowers are small light-green ovoid shapes at the branch tips, forming, after pollination, an ovoid light brown cone, about 3/4 inch long that hang from the branches.
 These are soft and flexible and have rounded scales with rounded smooth margins and mature in the fall.

 Fruit: Seed cones are wind pollinated and mature in August and September.
 Starting in October seed is dispersed by wind.
 Seeds are paired with elongated wings.
 Cone scales are not widely spread at dispersion and close during wet weather.
 Seed production begins around 15 to 20 years of age.
 Unlike White Spruce, seed cones occur every year.

 Habitat: Eastern Hemlock grows in cool moist acidic soil with partial shade.
 The species is very shade tolerant and actually requires shade for establishment.
 It is a dominant species but slow growing and long-lived with a shallow widespread root system that is susceptible to overthrow by wind.
 Trees as old as 800 years have been located.
-It regenerated by seed but only in areas not subject to deer browsing.
+The species will regenerate by seed but only in areas not subject to deer browsing.
 The main pest is the Asian Hemlock woolly adelgid, which can cause tree death after an infestation.